zNitche/ao3-web-reader/README.md

 ### Tests
-App contains some example tests for available blueprints.
+App contains some example tests for available routes.
 To run them:
 ```
 pytest -v tests/
 ```

+### Extras
+Back when I was learning Django I created this repo [reimplementation](https://github.com/zNitche/ao3-web-reader-django).

+Keep in mind that it hasn't been updated since it was finished and might not work anymore.